 Political Science 5413 International Affairs-3 credits Lectures and discussions on problems in the world community.
 Emphasis is given to the activities of the United Nations and to UNESCO.

-Political Science 5501 Russia in International Affairs-3 credits
+Political Science 5501 Russia in International Affairs-3 credits oCertain advanced courses on the 400 level may be offered to students who wish to specialize in one of these areas.
+The student must arrange through the Department of Education for such courses.

 Lectures and discussions of Russian culture and the role of the Soviet in relation to the World Community.
+Geography 5550

-Geography 5550 Principles of Human Geography-3 credits Adjustments which man makes to various habitats; a consideration of natural environmental factors in relation to human life.
+Principles of Human Geography-3 credits Adjustments which man makes to various habitats; a consideration of natural environmental factors in relation to human life.